 Chord progression No.6 on a pedal note in A minor

 An example with a pedal note cannot be missed.
-Because pedal notes are the best and most easy way to explore all the different colours and sounds of a certain scale or mode.
+Pedal notes are the best and easiest way to explore all the different colours and sounds of a certain scale or mode.
 There are countless examples of pedal notes used in any style of music.

 A pedal note is when you hold a bass note and while you switch chords or play melodies your bass note stays the same.
 In this chord progression example, the tension and dissonance is gradually increased towards the end.
 This gives a final great resolution when you reach the tonic chord again.